irev/mcp-readpdfx/.github/instructions.md

 # 📚 OCR PDF MCP - Response Framework Implementation Guide
 ## 🛠️ Overview of Implementation
 This document outlines the implementation of the Response Framework for the OCR PDF MCP server, ensuring compliance with MCP Protocol v2025-06-18, JSON-RPC 2.0, and Server-Sent Events (SSE) specifications.

+# Terminal Commands
+To execute terminal commands in Windows, you can use the Command Prompt (cmd) dont use powershell.
+Here are some examples of how to after run run.py to start the server: using another cmd command.